ChenhaoJiang/LeetCode-Solution/README.md

 # LeetCode-Solution
-Here is my solution in Python for the problem of LeetCode for yout reference.
+Here is my solution in Python for the problem of LeetCode for your reference.
 Please correct it if there is any mistake.
 Thanks sincerely.